Salicylic acid

 - Niacinamide in the same routine: calms the dryness and flakiness salicylic acid can trigger, and it works on overlapping problems (sebum, pigmentation).

 - Hyaluronic acid and a barrier moisturiser afterwards.
 Exfoliating without rehydrating is like sanding a piece of wood and never oiling it.
+A leave-on BHA such as our Power Treat also includes aloe, allantoin, and green tea extract so the treatment step stays more comfortable.

 What to avoid in the same application